Having been justified by faith we have peace with God through our Lord Jesus Christ Romans 5:1

 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ… (Romans 5:1).

 The fundamental doctrine in the Roman epistle is simply this: When we genuinely believe the gospel we are pardoned (justified) by faith.
 The means of justification by faith rests firmly on the doctrine of grace, as Paul cites in verse 2.

 …through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God (Romans 5:2).

 The evidence of being set free is rejoicing in the hope set before us.
 It reminds us of Barabbas’ pardon and how his story helps us understand justification.
 It’s a story among stories, a lasting testimony of God’s grace, divine pardon, and incredible love and forgiveness.

-How do you know you’ve been pardoned or set free?
+How do you know you’ve been pardoned?
 Barabbas knew when the jailer unshackled his chains and led him out into the light to look upon Jesus.
-In a similar way, Jesus unshackled our chains with the key of truth, then leading us out from the darkness of night into the day of light (John 8:12; 1 Peter 1:23; 2 Corinthians 5:17).
+In a similar way, Jesus unshackled our chains with the key of truth, then leading us out from the darkness of corruption into the day of light (John 8:12; 1 Peter 1:23; 2 Corinthians 5:17).